K3NT4/PagefyCMS/QUICKSTART_EN.md

 ## What is PagefyCMS?

 A lightweight, modern content management system built with ASP.NET Core 8.0.
-Create pages, articles, manage media, and switch themes - all with an intuitive admin panel.
+Create pages, articles, manage media, switch themes, and manage translations - all with an intuitive admin panel.

+**Features:**
+- 📄 Pages and Articles management
+- 🎨 7 professional themes with easy switching
+- 🖼️ Media library with automatic WebP optimization
+- 🔌 Addon system for extensibility
+- 🌐 Language management system
+- 📱 Fully responsive design
+- 🎯 Professional dark theme

 ---